 - Please wear sleeveless or loose clothing top underneath or any other layers, you may be wearing to enable us to access your upper arms.

 - Please do not bring children with you as we are unable to accommodate them unless you bring someone to supervise them in our waiting area.

 What will happen?

-- On your arrival in the department we will obtain your consent for the procedure before your investigation begins.
+- On your arrival in the department, we will obtain your consent for the activation procedures before your investigation begins.

 - The clinical physiologist performing the EEG will explain the test to you and will be happy to answer any questions you may have.